Skip to main content

 The CAMHS clinician that conducts the assessment will:

-• complete a FACE risk assessment (as a minimum) for all children or young people seen.
+1. complete a functional analysis of care environments (FACE) risk assessment (as a minimum) for all children or young people seen.
 The purpose of the assessment is:

 • to establish a risk management plan for young people deemed fit for discharge